Biometrics Vulnerabilities Workshop – how robust is your system?

 28 October, 09:00-12:00

-This half-day workshop will take place alongside the Biometrics Institute Congress 2019 and will focus on:
+This half day workshop will take place as a part of the Biometrics Institute Congress and Biometrics Week 2019 and will focus on:

 Biometric Vulnerabilities – how robust is your system?